The behavior of sequences of solutions to the Hitchin-Simpson equations

-Locally, we can choose a trivialization of $\Omega_X^{1,0}\cong \mathbb{C}^n$ and consider the defining equation of $S_{\Theta}$ on each component of $\mathbb{C}^n$.
-However, this definition will depends on the choice of the trivialization.
-We need the input of the integrable condition $\vp\we\vp$.
+Locally, we can choose a trivialization of $\Omega_X^{1,0} \cong \mathbb{C}^n$ and consider the defining equation of $S_{\mbs}$ on each component of $\mathbb{C}^n$.
+The integrability condition $\varphi \wedge \varphi = 0$ ensures that the definition of the spectral variety is not overdetermined and independent of the choice of trivialization.
+For further discussion, see \cite{Katzarkov2013notes,chenngo2020hitchin}.